The Pseudoforest analogue for the Strong Nine Dragon Tree Conjecture is True: Augmenting the decomposition

 \textbf{Case 2:} $w =x$.

-As $R^{x}$ is not the root component, let $R^{x_{n}}$ be an ancestor of $R^{x}$ such that $e(R^{x_{n}}) \geq 1$ (there is an ancestor with this property, as the root has at least one edge).
-Let $R^{x_{n}},R^{x_{n-1}},\ldots,R^{x_{1}}$ be a sequence of red components such that for $i \in \{1,\ldots,n-1\}$, $R^{x_{i}}$ is the child of $R^{x_{i+1}}$ and $R^{x}$ is the child of $R^{x_{1}}$.
-Up to relabelling the vertices, there is a path $P = x_{n},\ldots,x_{1},x,y$ such that $(x_{i+1},x_{i})$ is a arc coloured blue, and $(x_{1},x)$ is a arc coloured blue.
+We refer the reader to Figure \ref{Case2} for an illustration.
+As $R^{x}$ is not the root component, let $R^{x_{1}}$ be the closest ancestor of $R^{x}$ such that $e(R^{x_{1}}) \geq 1$ (there is an ancestor with this property, as the root has at least one edge).
+Let $R^{x_{n}},R^{x_{n-1}},\ldots,R^{x_{1}}$ be a sequence of red components such that for $i \in \{2,\ldots,n\}$, $R^{x_{i}}$ is the child of $R^{x_{i-1}}$ and $R^{x}$ is the child of $R^{x_{n}}$.
+Up to relabelling the vertices, there is a path $P = x_{1},\ldots,x_{n},x,y$ such that $(x_{i},x_{i+1})$ is an arc coloured blue, and $(x_{n},x)$ is an arc coloured blue.
 Let $e$ be a red edge incident to $x_{n}$.
 Now do the following.
 Colour $(x,y)$ red, and reverse the direction of all arcs in $P$.
-Colour $e$ blue, and orient $e$ away from $x_{n}$.
-By the same argument in Observation \ref{flipobservation}, the resulting orientation is in $\mathcal{F}$ and the colouring described is a red-blue colouring.
-Furthermore as $e_{r}(R^{x}) + e_{r}(R^{y}) < d$, all resulting red components have less than $d$ edges, and hence the residue function did not increase.
-Finally, we can find a smaller legal order in this orientation, as we simply take the same legal order up to the component containing $x_{n}$, and then complete the remaining order arbitrarily.
-As the component containing $x_{n}$ has at least one less edge now, this order is a smaller legal order, a contradiction. \end{proof}
+Colour $e$ blue, and orient $e$ away from $x_{1}$.
+By the argument in our proof of Observation \ref{flipobservation}, the resulting orientation is in $\mathcal{F}$ and the colouring described is a red-blue colouring.
+Furthermore as $e_{r}(R^{x}) + e_{r}(R^{y}) < d$, all resulting red components have at most $d$ edges, and hence the residue function did not increase (in the event that $R^{x_{1}}$ is the root, the residue function strictly decreases, so we assume that $R^{x_{1}}$ is not the root).
+Finally, we can find a smaller legal order in this orientation, as we simply take the same legal order up to the component containing $x_{1}$, and then complete the remaining order arbitrarily.
+As the component containing $x_{1}$ has at least one fewer edge now, this order is a smaller legal order, a contradiction. \end{proof}

 We note the following important special case of Lemma \ref{troublesomedonttroublesome}, that small red components do not have small red children.

 \begin{cor} If $K$ is a small red component, then $K$ does not have any small red children. \end{cor}